JuliaHEP/ROOT.jl/README.md

 * TTree, TBranch
 * TFile, TDirectory, TDirectoryFile
-* TH1D
+* TH1D, TH2D
 * TCollection, TList, TKey

-This wrapper is a very thin C layer on top of the ROOT C++ library and no runtime interpreter (e.g. CINT or Cling) is called.
+This wrapper is a very thin C layer on top of the ROOT C++ library and no runtime interpreter (e.g. CINT or Cling) is called for the core functions.
 Therefore, this is theoretically the fastest possible wrapper one can use short of using C++ directly.

+One can access the full ROOT framework though the ``process_line(cmd::ASCIIString)`` wrapper.

 # Installation